S-W-Leong/TouchNoGo-finhack/FRAUD_OPS_MARKET_RESEARCH_2026-04-25.md

 - vague "AI found risk" copy
 - multi-cloud architecture that does not visibly matter

-## The Best Vendors to Learn From for TNG
+## Best Vendors To Borrow From

-If you only have time to borrow from a few vendors, study these:
+If you only have time to borrow from a few vendors, use these:

 ### Unit21